-This is not a common layout, but we've found it perfect for our Labyrinth Challenges ritual.
+This is not a common layout, but it's perfect for a Labyrinth Challenges ritual.

 Make the paths plenty wide for this working (the distance between the lines and the points in the first figure is the width of the paths).